On 4-dimensional 3-handle attachments

 The dotted components can be arranged as split unknots.
 Every arc of the attaching circle of a $2$-handle that goes over the $1$-handle (along its core interval) should link the dotted circle with linking number one.
 These links in $\s^3$ can be described by $2$-dimensional diagrams in general position (as in the classical knot theory), called the \emph{Kirby diagrams}.
 The moves (handle slides and handle pair cancellations/creations) on these diagrams are called \emph{Kirby calculus}.
 They are shown in Figure \ref{h3moves1} with additional $3$-handle information that we will discuss in Section \ref{sec_diagrams}.

-If all $2$-handles in a Kirby diagram of a $4$-manifold $X$ are $0$-framed, we can easily read off a presentation for $\pi_1(X)$, namely the generators correspond to meridians of the dotted circles, and relators are words in terms of generators read as we travel along the framed components.
+We can easily read off a presentation for $\pi_1(X)$, namely, the generators correspond to meridians of the dotted circles, and relators are words in terms of generators read as we travel along the framed components.
 Each time we intersect the disc bounded by a dotted circle, we add the letter corresponding to its generator with an exponent equal to $\pm 1$, depending on which side of the disc we approach the intersection.